jorgEVOplasmids/expev_OXA-48/README.md

 *Summary scheme of the bioinformatic workflow carried out during this project.
 Input/intermediate data is shown in blue; output data is shown in green.
 Most scripts included in this repository were useful to process all these outputs given by already developed programs mentioned above.*

+## Analysis of growth curves

+Growth curves data was analyzed using a R script.
+Multiple factors were studied.
+Firstly, fitness of each plasmid-carrying sample (with and without antibiotic) was compared to its respective plasmid-free sample fitness.
+This relative fitness gives information about **plasmid cost**.
+Moreover, growth rate at days 3,5 and 15 of each plasmid-carrying sample was compared to its respective plasmid-free to check possible **cost compensation**.
+Finally, bacterial growth at the end and beggining of the EE was compared to see if there had been an **improvement in fitness during the evolution**.
+All these comparisons are performed in the same script, as well as the code for plotting all the results.

+File:

 ## From raw reads to variant calling

 In order to automatize the execution of all the programs necessary for carrying out multiple steps of the analysis (Processing of raw reads + *De novo* assembly + Mapping against reference + Variant calling) the script **breseq_pipeline.sh** was developed.
 It wraps all the commands necessary for their execution from the UNIX terminal with the specific parameters indicated during the Materials and Methods section.